jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### 6B Taxable income: trustees of certain trusts and estates
 To the extent to which a trustee does not have a basic rate under clause 4, the basic rate of income tax on each dollar of the trustee’s taxable income is 0.33 if the trustee is a trustee of—
   (a) a disabled beneficiary trust:
-  (b) an estate referred to in section HC 8B (Trustee income in income year of person’s death and following 3 income years):
+  (b) an estate referred to in section HC 8B (Income in income year of person’s death and following 3 income years):
   (c) a lines trust:
   (d) a de minimis trust.